 The Program of Cinema

-Kino Pilotů recently opened its third screening room, so the diversity is becoming wider.
+Kino Pilotů opened a few years ago its third screening room, so the diversity is becoming wider.
 Initially, two screening rooms had a capacity of about 150 people.
 The third one is really a small-scale place for 15-20 people, and it looks like it is becoming the most popular one.

 Every good cinema should have a good café/bar for its visitors.
 Kino Pilotů has a nice offer of quality coffee, fresh drinks, and small snacks.
 What I appreciate is the atmosphere during the hot summer nights when you sit outside and enjoy the vibes of the district.